Helical Liquids in Semiconductors: Charge transport of a helical channel

-Using \eref{Eq:hTLL} and \eref{Eq:S_rs}, one can derive the RG flow equations upon changing the cutoff $a(l)=a(0) e^{l}$ with the dimensionless scale $l$, \numparts \endnumparts The cosine term in \eref{Eq:S_rs} is RG relevant for $K< 3/2$, and the random-spin-induced backscattering is enhanced by the repulsive (or even weakly attractive) interactions.
+\endnumparts The cosine term in \eref{Eq:S_rs} is RG relevant for $K< 3/2$, and the random-spin-induced backscattering is enhanced by the repulsive (or even weakly attractive) interactions.
 Importantly, a gap is opened when the effective coupling $\tilde{D}_{\rm rs}$ flows to the strong-coupling limit, and thus localizes the helical states.
 The corresponding localization length and localization temperature are given by

 For a channel longer than $\xi_{\rm rs}$, the helical states get localized below $T_{\rm rs}$, suppressing the conductance.
-The localization length and temperature strongly depend on the interaction parameter $K$ which enters the exponents of the above formulas.
+The localization length and temperature strongly depend on the interaction parameter $K$, which enters the exponents of the above formulas.
 Considering nuclear spins in InAs/GaSb, the estimation on $\xi_{\rm rs}$ and $T_{\rm rs}$ suggest that the nuclear-spin-induced localization transition is experimentally accessible~\cite{Hsu:2017,Hsu:2018b}.

 For a channel length $L$ comparable to $\xi_{\rm rs} $ at temperature $T$ comparable to $T_{\rm rs}$, the localized spins can in general lead to a substantial resistance.
 Before the channel gets localized, the resistance exhibits a power law, serving as a transport signature of this resistance mechanism.
 The functional form of the (differential) resistance depends on experimental conditions, which can be summarized as